 Insurance companies will fight your medical bills and devalue your claims.
 The insurance company may say you weren’t that injured, or you were treated too long.
 They may even try to say that you could’ve recovered sooner or you received unreasonable treatment.

 Remember, the insurance company is trying to save money.
 They will say anything in an attempt to pay less on your claim.
 Insurance companies have computer software that tells adjusters when to fight claims and what issues to fight on your claim.
-For example, the insurance company may fight you over the length of treatment, costs of your treatment or delays in treatment—even if the delay is only a week.
+For example, the insurance company may fight you over the length of treatment, your treatment costs, or delays in treatment—even if the delay is only a week.

 Convince you not to receive certain medical treatment

 If you try dealing with an insurance adjuster on your own, they may try to convince you to stop treatment and tell you that the insurance company won’t pay for it.
 However, if you listen to the insurance company, you may not get the treatment you need.
 In addition, listening to the insurance adjuster may hurt your case for financial recovery in the long run.
 The insurance company will use your failure to get treatment to imply that you’re not as injured as you claim.

 We can’t stress enough that the insurance company does not have your best interest at heart.
-They don’t care about your recovery, only about the money they are able to save.
-You should not have to fight for the treatment you know that you need in order to completely recover from another person’s negligence.
+They don’t care about your recovery, only about the money they can save.
+You should not have to fight for the treatment you know you need to recover from another person’s negligence completely.

 Use delay tactics to get you to settle

 After a traumatic event, you will likely face financial difficulties.
-The insurance company knows that you will be trying to balance mounting medical bills, loss of income, losing your vehicle or paying for repairs with your personal and work life.
-The insurance company will use this stress to its advantage to deny or devalue claims.
+The insurance company knows that you will be trying to balance mounting medical bills, loss of income, losing your vehicle, or paying for repairs with your personal and work life.
+An insurance company will use this stress to its advantage to deny or devalue claims.
 They realize that you are far more likely to settle when you are desperate enough for money to catch up on bills.